Vicaleksi416/RecipeAppReact/README.md

 Styling:

 1. configure primary, secondary... etc color settings
-2. nav bar and footer
+2. nav bar and footer => list on mobile should be a box
-3. search result containers still a bit ugly
+3. search result containers still a bit ugly => re-adjust the whole Home page layout